 The primary goal of the Levine Research Group at the Yale School of Medicine (LRG@YSM) is to understand and intervene in protein folding diseases using biophysical insights.
 In particular, we strive to understand the underlying physical and thermodynamic mechanisms that lead to age-related disease in a diverse set of biological environments.
 We focus predominantly on intrinsically disordered proteins (IDPs) and regions (IDRs), which tend to interconvert between three-dimensional structures.
 These behaviors enable IDPs to carry out diverse physiological roles, however it can also lead to the aggregation of soluble and insoluble protein plaques (amyloids) over the lifecourse, which is a notable hallmark in certain cancers and in over twenty-one degenerative diseases such as Alzheimer's Disease, Parkinson's Disease, and Type II Diabetes.
-To better understand these behaviors, LRG@YSM utilizes a combination of molecular dynamics simulations (direct MD, REMD, Umbrella Sampling, Thermodynamic Integration, and Free-Energy Perturbation) and experiments (solution NMR, single-molecule FRET, and optical spectroscopy) that combine physical, chemical, biological, computational, and clinical knowledge in order to manipulate IDPs in cancer, human aging, and in traditional amyloid diseases.
+To better understand these behaviors, LRG@YSM utilizes a combination of molecular dynamics simulations and experiments that combine biophysical, biochemical, biological, and clinical knowledge in order to manipulate proteotoxic species in cancer, human aging, and in traditional amyloid diseases.

-High-performance computing and molecular dynamics (MD) simulations enables us to recreate chemical and biological systems from first-principles, providing nanoscale kinetic and thermodynamic behaviors of molecules.
+High-performance computing and molecular dynamics (MD) simulations enables us to recreate chemical and biological systems from first-principles, providing nanoscale determinants of proteostasis.
 Parallelization of simulations also allows for the folding of unstructured proteins, which are notoriously difficult to characterize from experiments alone.
 Our lab employs many theoretical techniques, including replica-exchange MD (REMD), umbrella sampling, thermodynamic integration, and free energy perturbations.

 Solution Biophysics Experiments

 Cognitive decline in Alzheimer’s Disease (AD) and many other age-related dementias have long been associated with the presence of insoluble amyloid plaques that disrupt normal synaptic functioning.
-However, more recent studies have revealed that synapse impairment from AD is much more potently associated with soluble amyloid-beta oligomers (abo), rather than from insoluble fibrils.
-Soluble oligomers are structurally irregular and promiscuously bind to membrane proteins, thereby dysregulating downstream amyloid assemblies such as tau.
-These properties, unfortunately, have also made it difficult to experimentally characterize abo, since oligomeric states can be transient or otherwise observed as noise.
+However, more recent studies have revealed that cellular impairment is much more potently associated with soluble protein oligomers rather than from insoluble fibrils.
+Soluble oligomers are structurally irregular and promiscuously bind to membrane proteins, thereby dysregulating downstream processes.
+This heterogeneity, however, makes it difficult to experimentally characterize transient oligomers, despite their tremendous importance.

 Regulation of Tumor Suppression Proteins using Amyloid-Disrupting Peptides

-In over half of all cancer types, tumor suppressor proteins such as p53 can become inactivated by a single amino acid mutation, which inhibits their ability to induce programmed cell death.
-Many of these mutations can affect their ability to directly bind DNA, however others can result in misfolded structures that are associated with the poorest disease prognoses.
-Follow-up studies have indicated that misfolded tumor suppressor proteins tend to outwardly display a number of internal sticky amino acids, thereby increasing their aggregation to one another and subsequently disrupting their ability to function.
-Thus, many cancers can be thought of as protein aggregation or amyloid diseases, where protein regulators are no longer able to suppress aberrant behaviors due to uncontrolled aggregation.
+In over half of all cancer types, tumor suppressor proteins such as p53 can become inactivated by single amino acid mutations, inhibiting their ability to induce programmed cell death.
+Follow-up studies have indicated that misfolded tumor suppressor proteins can outwardly display sticky amino acids that increase their aggregation propensity to one another and subsequently disrupt their ability to function.
+Thus, many cancers can be thought of as protein aggregation diseases where protein regulators are no longer able to suppress aberrant behaviors.